wikipathways/reactome2gpml-converter/README.md

 Eclipse is used as Java IDE

-After setting up the project in Eclipse, you need to install a local Reactome database for easy test.
-You can download a public release database from http://www.reactome.org/download.
+After setting up the project in Eclipse, you need to install a local Reactome MySQL database for testing.
+You can download a public release database from https://reactome.org/download-data.

 The conversion is performed by the convertPathway method in class org.reactome.sgml.ReactomeToGPML2013Converter.
 You will have to provide your correct database connection information for class MySQLAdaptor().